Ananym/proxchat-tk/webrtc_audio_debug_summary.md

 - The project **builds successfully**.
 - The audio sending pipeline _should_ be correctly capturing, encoding (to PCMU 8kHz, 20ms/160-byte packets), and transmitting audio via `PeerConnection.SendAudio`.
-- The audio receiving pipeline in `WebRtcService` _should_ now identify the peer based on SSRC (if successfully captured via `AudioRemoteTrack.Ssrc` or if it matches an SSRC from a previously received packet) and pass the raw PCMU payload to `AudioService.PlayAudio`.
+- The audio receiving pipeline in `WebRtcService` _should_ now:
+  - Reliably identify the remote peer's SSRC either via `AudioRemoteTrack.Ssrc` or by parsing the SDP.
+  - If initial SSRC association fails, the refined dynamic SSRC logic in `OnRtpPacketReceived` should associate an incoming SSRC with a peer that has a connected state but no SSRC yet.
+  - Pass the raw PCMU payload to `AudioService.PlayAudio` for the correctly identified peer.
+- `AudioService.PlayAudio` _should_ now:
+  - Create playback components for a peer if they don't already exist.
-- `AudioService.PlayAudio` _should_ then decode the PCMU data to PCM and buffer it for playback.
+  - Decode the PCMU data to PCM and buffer it for playback.
-- It is hypothesized that with these changes, audio sent from one client should be received, processed, and played back on the other client.
-The key is whether the SSRC association works reliably.
+- It is hypothesized that with these SSRC handling improvements and proactive `PeerPlayback` creation, audio sent from one client should be reliably received, processed, and played back on the other client.
+The primary SSRC association should be more robust.

 ## Next Steps for Testing